Spot Resolutions

 According to Lincoln biographer David Herbert Donald, "nobody paid much attention to his resolutions, which the House neither debated nor adopted".
 Many Democrats regarded the resolutions as unpatriotic; some Whigs cautioned that criticism of the war would hurt the Whigs politically.
-Lincoln, however, was not speaking out against the war itself, but rather against Polk's conduct of it.
-In fact, the Whigs would later nominate Zachary Taylor (a hero of the war) as their candidate, whom Lincoln supported.
+The Whigs would later nominate Zachary Taylor (a hero of the war) as their candidate, whom Lincoln supported.

 The location where the initial bloodshed (known as the Thornton Affair) occurred in April 1846 is located in present-day Cameron County, Texas, just north of the Rio Grande which represented the American claim for Texas's boundary with Mexico (as well as the current international border).
 The Mexican claim set the boundary at the Nueces River, considerably further north.